Todd Rundgren: Early influences and Nazz

 In 1968, after recording four demo discs, the Nazz were signed by Atlantic Records subsidiary Screen Gems Columbia (SGC).
 They were flown to Los Angeles to produce their first album at ID Sound studio.
 Rundgren had no prior production experience and remembered that the producer, Bill Traut, "just whipped through the mixes in a day or two ...
 So I got it into my head, 'Well, he's gone now, so why don't we just mix it again, more like the way we want it?'
 Our engineer didn't mind if we went and just started diddling around on the board ...
 It was pretty much trial and error."
 He took an experimental approach to the recordings, employing techniques such as varispeed and flanging, and despite having no formal training, scored music charts for string and horn arrangements.
-Engineer James Lowe, who Rundgren recruited for his involvement with arranger Van Dyke Parks, believed that Rundgren had become the de facto leader of Nazz, and that a producer's credit was wrongfully withheld from him.
+Engineer James Lowe, whom Rundgren recruited for his involvement with arranger Van Dyke Parks, believed that Rundgren had become the de facto leader of Nazz, and that a producer's credit was wrongfully withheld from him.

 Nazz gained minor recognition with their debut single, July 1968's "Open My Eyes" backed with "Hello It's Me", both songs penned by Rundgren.
 They subsequently released three albums: Nazz (October 1968), Nazz Nazz (April 1969), and Nazz III (1971).
 In March 1968, New York singer-songwriter Laura Nyro released her second album, Eli and the Thirteenth Confession.
 When Rundgren heard the record, he was struck by "all the major seventh chords and variations on augmented and suspended chords", and it had an immediate impact on his songwriting, especially as he began to compose more on piano.
 He elaborated:

 The rest of the band struggled to accommodate his changing tastes, and tensions between all the band members had begun to build up in the interval between recording their first and second albums as a result of their shared living quarters.
 Tensions further increased during the recording of Nazz's second album, as the other members bridled at the formerly unassuming Rundgren asserting complete control of the sessions as the producer.
 By the time Nazz Nazz was released, Rundgren and Van Osten had both left the Nazz, so the track selection was done without any input from them.
 Nazz III, which included leftover tracks from the Nazz Nazz sessions, was likewise released without Rundgren's involvement.